-To determine the net daily cost of childcare expenses depending on your situation, family income and gross childcare expenses, please use the calculator.
+To determine the net daily cost of your childcare expenses depending on your family situation, please use the calculator below.

-The calculator enables you to estimate the assistance to which you may be entitled based on certain hypotheses intended to reflect the most common situations.
-It is not intended to provide an official estimate.
-The government departments and bodies concerned will determine the exact amounts based on the characteristics specific to each of the measures and according to the specific situation of each household.
+The calculators enable you to estimate the assistance to which you may be entitled, and your additional contribution for childcare expenses.
+Their calculations are based on certain assumptions intended to reflect the most common situations.
+The calculators are meant to provide only an estimate.
+The exact amounts will be determined when you file your income tax return, on the basis of the specific characteristics of each measure and according to the particular situation of your household.